 If both power supply and fan units fail, or if the power supply and fan units cannot maintain an internal temperature below 68° C (154° F), the power supply and fan units in the unit will automatically shut down (an over-temperature condition).
 If this occurs, you must cool the unit and restart it.
-See "Restoring power after an unexpected shutdown" on page 129.
+See "Restoring power after an unexpected shutdown" on page 135.

 Attention: The fans in the power supply and fan units draw in fresh air and force out hot air.
 The power supply and fan units are hot-swappable and redundant; however, if the fans in one power supply and fan unit fail, you must replace the entire failed power supply and fan unit within 72 hours to maintain redundancy and optimum cooling.
 Do not remove the failed power supply and fan unit until you have the replacement power supply and fan unit.
-When you do remove the failed power supply and fan unit within 10 minutes to prevent any overheating due to the interruption to the air flow that cools the storage subsystem.
+When you do remove the failed power supply and fan unit, be sure to install the second power supply and fan unit within 10 minutes to prevent any overheating due to the interruption to the air flow that cools the storage subsystem.